About Me

 Professional Experience

-DATA/POLICY ANALYST - Cook County Office of Research, Operations & Innovation
+DATA/POLICY ANALYST & PROJECT MANAGER - Cook County Office of Research, Operations & Innovation

 ARTIFICIAL INTELLIGENCE/MACHINE LEARNING INSTRUCTOR - Kode with Klossy